theharithsa/Innovation-With-Dynatrace-APIs/README.md

 Since this is an open-source, feel free to contribute to this project and we suggest you add more features other than fetching only hosts data.

 # Future Updates
 We will update to all sets of APIs other than hosts in the environment.

 # Libraries Used
 1. Materialize for Frontend
 2. Datatables to display data

+# Comapitability Browsers
+* Microsoft Edge
+* Google Chrome
+* Mozilla Firefox

+<small>Please use the latest browser for better experience</small>

+# Commit Changes
+## v0.0.2
+* Added Problem Details Fetch
+* Bug Fixes

+## v0.0.1
+* Fetch Host Details
+* Initial Commit